Matthew Gotel

-Matthew Gotel (born January 2, 1999) is an American football nose tackle for the San Antonio Brahmas of the United Football League (UFL).
+Matthew Gotel (born January 2, 1999) is an American football nose tackle.
 He played college football for the Snow Badgers and West Florida Argonauts and has also been a member of the Seattle Seahawks and the Atlanta Falcons.

 Early life and college career

 Gotel was born on January 2, 1999, in Tacoma, Washington.
 He attended Lakes High School in Lakewood, Washington, and was a member of their highly-successful football team under coach Dave Miller.
 His only offer to play college football came from the junior college ranks in Snow College in Ephraim, Utah.
 He totaled 19 tackles as a freshman in 2017 and 26 as a sophomore in 2018.

 Gotel was noticed by a football recruiter at the University of West Florida while playing in a bowl game for Snow College.
 He liked the school and enrolled there in 2019.
 He helped them win an NCAA Division II national championship that season while totaling 31 tackles.
 The 2020 season was canceled due to the COVID-19 pandemic.
 As a senior in 2021, he posted 26 tackles, 1.5 tackles-for-loss and 1.5 sacks.